-$$MV = LV = (RCN - AD)$$
+$$MV = MA (RCN - AD) + LV$$

-Whereas, in accordance with the cost approach, the estimated market value (MV) of the property equals the land value (LN) plus the replacement cost new of property improvements (RCN) less accrued depreciation (AD).
+In the hybrid cost-sales comparison approach used by the district, the estimated market value (MV) of the property equals the land value (LN) plus the market adjustment factor (MA) applied to the replacement cost new of property improvements (RCN) less accrued depreciation (AD).
 As the cost approach separately estimates both land and building contributory values and uses depreciated replacement costs, which reflect only the supply side of the market, it is expected that adjustments to the cost values may be needed to bring the level of appraisal to an acceptable standard as indicated by market sales.
-Thus, demand economic factors and influences may be observed and considered.
-These market, or location adjustments, may be abstracted and applied uniformly within neighborhoods to account for location variances between market areas or across a jurisdiction.
+Thus, demand side economic factors and influences may be observed and considered.
+These market, or location adjustments, may be abstracted and applied uniformly within neighborhoods to account for locational variances between market areas or across a jurisdiction.
 Whereas, in accordance with the Market Approach, the estimated market value (MV) of the property equals the basic unit of property, under comparison, times the market price range per unit for sales of comparable property.
 For residential property, the unit of comparison is typically the price per square foot of living area or the price indicated for the improvement contribution.
 This analysis for the hybrid model is based on both the cost and market approaches as a correlation of indications of property valuation.
 A significant unknown for these two indicators of value is determined to be the rate of change for the improvement contribution to total property value.
 The measure of change for this property component can best be reflected and based in the annualized accrued depreciation rate.
 This cost related factor is most appropriately measured by sales of similar property.
 The market approach, when improvements are abstracted from the sale price, indicates the depreciated value of the improvement component, in effect, measuring changes in accrued depreciation, a cost factor.
 The level of improvement contribution to the property is measured by abstraction of comparable market sales, which is the property sale price less land value.
 The primary unknown for the cost approach is to accurately measure accrued depreciation affecting the amount of loss attributed to the improvements as age increases and condition changes.
 This evaluation of cost results in the depreciated value of the improvement component based on age and condition.